Five different types of white moving trucks and vans are parked in a row, making it easy to see the differences in rental moving truck sizes.

 This is where those Tetris skills come in handy.
 And packing and loading guides, of course.
 These guides can show you the best order for loading your big and small items, and they can also show you how to keep your belongings safe and secure while you’re hauling down the highway at 70 miles per hour.

-Q: How much stuff fits in a 26-foot truck?
-A: Okay, but what can you really fit in a 26-foot truck?
-An example moving truck of that size offers up to 1,700 cubic feet of interior space, which they recommend for loading five to seven rooms worth of stuff.
-Using a moving calculator, we packed up an imaginary four-bedroom house and were able to fit: 45 large boxes; 20 medium boxes; 4 beds (a king, queen, double, and twin); 4 double dressers; 2 tall bookcases; an entertainment center; a 65-inch TV; a sectional sofa; a dining table and chairs; a WFH setup, including a desk, chair, and standing monitor; 4 rugs; a cat tree; a bar cart; a coffee table; an ottoman; a piano; and a pool table. |
+A 26-ft moving truck has up to 1,700 cubic feet of interior space and is ideal for loading five to seven rooms’ worth of stuff.
+Using a moving calculator, we packed up an imaginary four-bedroom house and were able to fit: 45 large boxes; 20 medium boxes; 4 beds (a king, queen, double, and twin); 4 double dressers; 2 tall bookcases; an entertainment center; a 65-inch TV; a sectional sofa; a dining table and chairs; a WFH setup, including a desk, chair, and standing monitor; 4 rugs; a cat tree; a bar cart; a coffee table; an ottoman; a piano; and a pool table.

 Don’t plan for multiple loads and trips if you’re moving far from your current home.